OpenEnergyPlatform/open-MaStR/README.rst

 Introduction
 ============

 The python package ``open-mastr`` provides an interface for accessing the `Marktstammdatenregister (MaStR) <https://www.marktstammdatenregister.de/MaStR>`_ data.
 The MaStR is a German register provided by the German Federal Network Agency (Bundesnetzagentur / BNetza) that keeps track of all power and gas units located in Germany.
-It is a daily growing dataset with more than 8.2 million data points covering electricity and gas production units, electricity and gas consumers, storages, grids, and energy market participants (as of spring 2024).
+It is a daily growing dataset with millions of data points covering electricity and gas production units, electricity and gas consumers, storages, grids, and energy market participants (as of spring 2024).

-Independent of ``open-mastr``, the MaStR data can generally be accessed via three main options:
+Generally, and besides the offerings of ``open-mastr``, the MaStR data can generally be accessed via three main options:

 #. browse, filter and download `in the browser <https://www.marktstammdatenregister.de/MaStR>`_
 #. download `daily provided dumps <https://www.marktstammdatenregister.de/MaStR/Datendownload>`_